ljandrea/github-pages-demo/README.md

   ![long-nav](imgs/cd-long-nav.png)

-  Or, you can type it in all in one line like this:
+  Or, you can type it in all in one line like this, with forward slashes separating each folder:

   ![short-nav](imgs/cd-short-nav.png)